For Residents

 There are several key things to be aware of as we head into an exciting summer:

 • As we prepare to welcome the world to the region, public safety remains our top priority.
 FIFA and Boston 26, in coordination with local, state, and federal partners, have developed a comprehensive safety and emergency management plan to ensure a secure, enjoyable experience for all visitors, employees, and residents.
-The plan is now being put into place.
 Expect increased security presence and temporary road closures.
+More information on Massachusetts Public Safety plans can be found here.
+We are asking the community to remain vigilant and to follow official local public safety agencies on social media for real-time updates.

 A collaborative approach across the community will be pivotal in supporting a safe and successful World Cup for everyone.